buley/personal/src/content/legacy.md

 - **Independence:**
   I want people to know that I moved through life on my own terms, without compromise, and without waiting for permission.

+> *"Your work is going to fill a large part of your life, and the only way to be truly satisfied is to do what you believe is great work." — Steve Jobs*

 **Fundamental Truth:**
 I don't want to be just another successful person.
 I want to be a force that shifted the way things were done.